-- ❖ Is it legal? - Is it in line with our Values and Ethical Principles? - Does it avoid causing harm to others or to CBC/Radio-Canada? - Would it be acceptable if others did the same? - Would trust toward you, your team and CBC/Radio-Canada be maintained if your decision/action was made public or otherwise known? - Is it really the best you can do?
+- Is it legal? - ✓ Is it in line with our Values and Ethical Principles? - Does it avoid causing harm to others? - Would it be acceptable for everyone to act that way? - ✓ Would trust towards you, your team and CBC/Radio-Canada be maintained if your decision was known? - Is it really the best you can do?

-If you've answered "no" to any of these questions, take time to consider other possible options, taking these questions into account, or contact the Values and Ethics Office for advice.
+If you've answered "no" to any of these questions, take time to consider other possible options, taking these questions into account, or contact the Values and Ethics Commissioner for advice.